Oscar Wilde: Biographies

 Wilde's life has been the subject of numerous biographies since his death.
-The earliest were memoirs by those who knew him: often they are personal or impressionistic accounts which can be good character sketches, but are sometimes factually unreliable.
+The earliest were memoirs by those who knew him: often they are personal or impressionistic accounts which can be good character sketches but are sometimes factually unreliable.
 Frank Harris, his friend and editor, wrote a biography, Oscar Wilde: His Life and Confessions (1916); though prone to exaggeration and sometimes factually inaccurate, it offers a good literary portrait of Wilde.
 Lord Alfred Douglas wrote two books about his relationship with Wilde.
 Oscar Wilde and Myself (1914), largely ghost-written by T. W. H. Crosland, vindictively reacted to Douglas's discovery that De Profundis was addressed to him and defensively tried to distance him from Wilde's scandalous reputation.
 Both authors later regretted their work.
-Later, in Oscar Wilde: A Summing Up (1939) and his Autobiography he was more sympathetic to Wilde.
+Later, in Oscar Wilde: A Summing Up (1939) and his Autobiography, Douglas was more sympathetic to Wilde.
 Of Wilde's other close friends, Robert Sherard; Robert Ross, his literary executor; and Charles Ricketts variously published biographies, reminiscences or correspondence.
 The first more or less objective biography of Wilde came about when Hesketh Pearson wrote Oscar Wilde: His Life and Wit (1946).
 In 1954 Wilde's son Vyvyan Holland published his memoir Son of Oscar Wilde, which recounts the difficulties Wilde's wife and children faced after his imprisonment.
 It was revised and updated by Merlin Holland in 1989.

-Oscar Wilde, a critical study by Arthur Ransome was published in 1912.
-The book only briefly mentioned Wilde's life, but subsequently Ransome (and The Times Book Club) were sued for libel by Lord Alfred Douglas.
-At the High Court in London in April 1913 Douglas lost the libel action after a reading of De Profundis refuted his claims.
+Oscar Wilde: A Critical Study by Arthur Ransome was published in 1912.
+The book only briefly mentioned Wilde's life, but subsequently, Ransome (and The Times Book Club) were sued for libel by Lord Alfred Douglas.
+At the High Court in London in April 1913, Douglas lost the libel action after a reading of De Profundis refuted his claims.